aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

          7         1          0.0      0.0      0.0      return det_pd

 Most of the time is actually spent within the `apply` method.
-However, we believe that there is a copy process in the `from_pandas` step, which is not optimal regarding memory usage.
+However, we believe that there is a copy process in the `from_pandas` step, which would not be not optimal regarding memory usage?

 ## Polars vectorize